gabrieltardochi/full-stack-deep-facial-recognition/README.md

 [![Watch the video](https://img.youtube.com/vi/gXg6tsIySJU/0.jpg)](https://www.youtube.com/embed/gXg6tsIySJU)

-> Note that due to the small size of training data (less than 10k images), the recognition power might not be optimal.
+> Note that due to the small size of training data (~5k images), the recognition power might not be optimal.
 It is worth noting that production facial recognition systems are typically trained on millions of samples.

 # Architecture
 The (locally) implemented architecture, as is: